 You don’t have to make it complicated and make several spreads yourself, go ahead and buy a storebought dip and make your life easier!

-Crackers, Bread, or Crostini
+5. Crackers, Bread, or Crostini

 Or all three!
 A charcuterie board most definitely needs a vehicle of choice to pile high with cheese, roasted tomatoes, and a yummy spread.

 I like to have at least 2-3 varieties of crackers or bread on the board.
-Doing so, again, adds variety and allows a good mix-and-match of flavors and texture.

-A good crisp cracker with dried fruits pairs well with cheeses, an everyday plain cracker is an all-around good option, and a side of crostini makes for a hearty addition.
-Of course, easily swap gluten-free crackers if needed.
+A good crisp cracker with dried fruits pairs well with cheeses, an everyday plain cracker is an all-around good option.
+A side of crostini makes for a hearty addition, or simply add baguette slices.

-How to Assemble a Beautiful Board
+How to Assemble a Beautiful Cheese Board

 First, place any small bowls that will be on the board.
+These are our “anchor” points.
+No bowls?
+The cheese will be our anchors, too.

-I recommend 3 bowls, placed in a spread-out triangle on the board.
 This will be visually appealing once the board comes together.
 As you can see, I ended up having another bowl, so I decided to place the pickles to the side – this is another option, too.
 Not everything has to end up on the board.

-If you haven’t gathered it yet, the best way to assemble the board is to add the biggest components first.
 Slice, chop or crumble the cheese depending on the kind, and place it on the board so that it’s inviting for guests, and they can easily grab what they want.

-And finally, add the crackers, any other larger items, then fill the remaining spaces with the smaller items.
+And finally, add the crackers, and any other larger items, then fill the remaining spaces with the smaller items.

 You can have fun adding crackers to the board, creating a fun S shape with them, and visually creating lines with them which will inevitably make your board that much more beautiful and visually appealing.